CameronA2018/Review/README.md

   - lists files and directories in the current layer
 - ls -a
  - lists all files and directories in the current layer, including those that are hidden
+- mv [File Name]
+  - moves a file, though it is easier to delete it then recreate it in the intended destination
+- mvdir
+  - moves a foler, though it is easier to delete it then recreate it in the intended destination

 ## git Commands
 - git clone [URL]
   - creates a connection to a gihub repository and downloads it to ubuntu